DaLawnChair/sf/change.md

 But before all of this, we will need to modify configurations to actually run the Self-Forcing code on torchrun.

 What is added:
+System changes
 * added vidprompt_dataset to prompts/
 * config files to try to reproduce the Self-Forcing model, self_forcing_dmd_recreate.yaml and self_forcing_ode_recreate.yaml
 * Focus is now on self_forcing_dmd_recreate.yaml
+* get_paths.sh and make_env.sh which sets up the paths and environment respectively
+* run_real_task.sh, which is an entrypoint for training using the Task

+Actual code changes
 * wan/wan_causal.py need to change CausalWan.set_gradient_checkpointing(value) because paramter enable=True is used when training.
 Have to have 2 parameters value and enable that default to False and do an or between them.

 * because we want to run this as a task, we will need to source variables, so make source_paths.sh and then change utils/wan_wrapper.py FOLDER_PATH

+9/12/2025
+* updated make_env.sh and get_paths.sh
+* added generate_ode_pairs.sh, to be ran on webstudio to get ODE pairs.
+Currently generating wan2.1-1.3B on guidance_step=3.0, timestep=5.0, on vidprom_filtered_extended.txt on webstudio with 2 A800s.
+More info in how_to_generate_ode_latents.sh
+* updated scripts/generate_ode_pairs.py and scripts/create_lmdb_iterative.py to help faciliate these.
+Will likely need to update this.